Bell Details

 The bells were originally installed in a different shed and known as the Whitacre Heath Campanile.

-To find out more about this installation and its construction click here
+To find out more about this installation and it's construction click here

 The current installation is mounted about 3m up in the air on 4x3 joists supported on the roof purloins within the building.
 The frame is made up of 50mm steel angle iron which is welded into frames which can hold four bells, wheels and associated equipment.
 All bells are mounted on self aligning plumb blocks and the angle iron only really acts as supports for the head stocks.
 Pulleys are suspended from this frame below the 22 inch wheels which are made up of a sandwich of 6/18/6mm MDF sheet.
 The tenor wheel have a cut out on it to accommodate the larger bell.